 Where to find ADO bus stop at Cancun Airport?

-ADO bus stop is outside the terminal at Cancun International Airport.
+ADO bus stop is outside the terminal at Cancun Airport.
 You can purchase ADO bus tickets inside the terminal after you clear the customs.
 ADO ticket office is located along the row of other services such as car rentals, currency exchange and others.

 Where will ADO bus drop me off in Tulum?

 PRO TIP: Negotiate your rate upfront when you take a taxi!
-Taxis in Tulum are not metered and taxi drivers can give you a pretty bad rate, especially if you pay in U.S. dollars and not in Mexican pesos.
+Taxis in Tulum are usually not metered and drivers can give you a pretty bad rate, especially if you pay in U.S. dollars and not in Mexican pesos.

 ✅ Since ADO buses make numerous stops along the way, they are a better option if you have extra time.
 Tickets can be purchased at the ticket office, or online.
 ADO also has its own app which can be used to download your tickets to show them to your driver before you get on a bus.

 If you are in downtown Cancun and need a quick ride, look for a colectivo, a small shared van that offers a quick and reliable transportation between major destinations in the region.